stevepur/star_evolution_animation/README.md

 <ul>
   <li>Right-click in the animation window to pause and resume the animation.</li>
   <li>Press the ',' and '.' key to zoom the scale in and out.
 This does not work when the animation is paused.</li>
+  <li>You can resize the figure by grabbing a corner at any time</li>
 </ul>

 ___